What is Interpersonal Therapy?

 Cons of IPT

 - To get the most out of IPT, the clients should be willing to go through the process.
-If someone is not willing and just there because someone wants them to take the therapy, the chance is it won’t work effectively.
+If someone is not willing and is just there because someone wants them to take the therapy, the chance is it won’t work effectively.

 Interpersonal Psychotherapy is different compared to many other psychotherapy techniques in different ways.
 Still, it is an effective part of psychotherapy that helps people to get rid of problems like depression, relationship problems, lack of communication skills, etc. Issues like mood disorders are also treated effectively using this.

 IPT is still growing through practice and research.
-This is a great way for the therapists to explore the relationships of people and use those for the betterment of the situation.
+This is a great way for therapists to explore the relationships of people and use those for the betterment of the situation.